vincehass/Stochastic-Environments-for-Sequential-Decision-Making/Doc/Insurance.md

 In the insurance pricing scenario, the model predicts future premiums based on historical client data over multiple time steps.
 Each month corresponds to a time step, and the model outputs predictions for several future premiums based on the input features.
 The loss is calculated based on the predicted and actual premiums over these time steps, allowing the model to learn from the entire sequence effectively.
 This approach enhances the model's ability to capture dependencies and relationships in the data, leading to improved predictions for insurance pricing.

-Certainly!
 To solve the problem of predicting insurance premiums over time using the concept of the `StochasticKLGFlowNetGenerator`, we can adapt the architecture and methodology to fit the context of insurance pricing.
 Below, I will provide a detailed explanation of how to implement this approach, including the architecture, data preparation, training process, and loss calculation.

 ### Overview of StochasticKLGFlowNetGenerator for Insurance Pricing